Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Jordan Springs - Llandilo had a median taxpayer income of $67,192 and an average of $75,871 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is above the national average, contrasting with Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, estimates suggest a median income of approximately $75,665 and an average of $85,438, based on Wage Price Index growth of 12.61% since financial year 2022.
-The 2021 Census figures show household, family, and personal incomes in Jordan Springs - Llandilo ranked between the 83rd and 89th percentiles nationally.
-Income analysis reveals that 42.0% of locals (6,541 people) earn between $1,500 and $2,999 per week, similar to the surrounding region where 30.9% fall within this range.
-The locality shows affluence with 34.8% earning over $3,000 per week.
-High housing costs consume 20.6% of income, but strong earnings place disposable income at the 83rd percentile nationally.
+Jordan Springs - Llandilo SA2 had a median taxpayer income of $67,192 and an average income of $75,871 in financial year 2022.
+This is higher than the national average income of $56,994 (median) and $80,856 (average).
+By September 2025, estimated incomes would be approximately $75,665 (median) and $85,438 (average), based on a 12.61% growth in wages since financial year 2022.
+According to the 2021 Census, Jordan Springs - Llandilo's household, family, and personal incomes rank between the 82nd and 89th percentiles nationally.
+The predominant income cohort spans 42.0% of locals (6,548 people) earning between $1,500 and $2,999 per week, reflecting patterns seen in the surrounding region where 30.9% fall within this range.
+The locality exhibits affluence with 34.8% earning over $3,000 per week, supporting premium retail and service offerings.
+High housing costs consume 20.6% of income, but strong earnings place disposable income at the 82nd percentile nationally.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income